 Reinsurance Recoverables.
 We have purchased reinsurance to reduce our exposure to adverse claim experience, large claims and catastrophic loss occurrences.
 Our ceded reinsurance provides for recovery from reinsurers of a portion of losses and loss expenses under certain circumstances.
 Such reinsurance does not relieve us of our obligation to our policyholders.
-In the event our reinsurers are unable to meet their obligations under these agreements or are able to successfully challenge losses ceded by us under the contracts, we will not be able to realize the full value of the reinsurance for crecoverable balance.
+In the event our reinsurers are unable to meet their obligations under these agreements or are able to successfully challenge losses ceded by us under the contracts, we will not be able to realize the full value of the reinsurance recoverable balance.
 In some cases, we may hold full or partial collateral for the receivable, including letters of credit, trust assets and cash.
 Additionally, creditworthy foreign reinsurers of business written in the U.S., as well as capital markets' reinsurance mechanisms, are generally required to secure their obligations.
 We have established reserves for uncollectible balances based on our assessment of the collectability of the outstanding balances.
-The allowance for uncollectible in the future due to reinsurers' unwillingness or inability to pay.
-The allowance for uncollectible reinsurance comprises an allowance and an allowance for disputed balances.
-Based on this analysis, the Company may adjust the allowance for uncollectible reinsurance or charge off reinsurer balances that are determined to be uncollectible.
+The allowance for uncollectible reinsurance reflects management's best estimate of reinsurance cessions that may be uncollectible in the future due to reinsurers' unwillingness or inability to pay.
+The allowance for uncollectible reinsurance comprises an allowance and an allowance or charge off reinsurer balances that are determined to be uncollectible.